 - Right-click on References in your project, and select Manage NuGet Packages.

-- Select Updates > Episerver and click Update for the EPiServer.CMS package.
+- Select Updates > Episerver and click Update for the EPiServer.Cms.Web package.
 This adds the latest changes to your project.

 - Compile your solution and start the website.
-You may see a system application exception caused by conflicting application and database schema versions, as each database schema version targets a specific Optimizely version.
+If you have configured DataAccessOptions.UpgradeDatabaseSchema to false, then you may see a system application exception caused by conflicting application and database schema versions, as each database schema version targets a specific Optimizely version.
+In that case you should use the EPiServer database cli tool to update the database.

 - Reload the website, and verify that you can log in to the user interface.